K12OCX/k12ocx-specs/docs/inpage/auxiliary-types.md

 ## oer:LearningObjective

+!!! note "Editor's Note"
-__Editor's Note:__ I am not sure if we use these, or whether we should use these.
+    I am not sure if we use these, or whether we should use these.
 They are a little under-defined, but they do fill a hole currently in schema.org.

 Treat as equivalent to a subclass of  [schema.org/Intangible](https://schema.org/Intangible).